soihateu/Hydroponics/README.md

 # Hydroponics Mobile Application

 NOTE: Bluetooth BLE is not supported on android studio emulators.
-Download android mirroring applications, such as Vysor, and run on phone.
+Enable USB debugging and run on phone.

 ### Arduino Setup